Biomanufacturing Harvest Optimization with Small Data: Numerical Analysis

-For each strategy, we run $N = 100$ replications to compare the mean and the standard deviation of the expected total reward.

-\subsection{{Performance Comparison}}
+\subsection{Performance Comparison}

-We now evaluate the performance of various practically-relevant strategies.
-In particular, we focus on the performance metrics, such as, the expected total reward $\widehat{\rho}^c(\pi)$, and the standard deviation $\widehat{\mbox{SD}}^c(\pi)$ under different sizes of historical data (i.e., $J_0 = 3, 10, 20$) and harvest policy $\pi$, as described in Section~\ref{subsec:overview}. {Table~\ref{table:compare_0} reports the performance of the considered strategies at the starting state $p_0=1.5$ and $i_0=2$.
+We now evaluate the performance of benchmark strategies described in Section~\ref{subsec:overview}.
+In particular, we focus on the expected total reward $\widehat{\rho}^c(\pi)$, and the standard deviation $\widehat{\mbox{SD}}^c(\pi)$ under different sizes of historical data (i.e., $J_0 = 3, 10, 20$) and harvest policy $\pi$, calculated with 100 simulation replications as described in Appendix~\ref{sec:optimizationAlgorithm}.
+Table~\ref{table:compare_0} reports the performance of the considered strategies with the starting state $p_0=1.5$ and $i_0=2$.
 Recall that harvesting policies $\pi$ under both PI-MDP and CP are independent of data size $J_0$.
-The column labeled ``\% of PI-MDP" in Table~\ref{table:compare_0} uses the perfect information setting (PI-MDP) as a benchmark to assess the performance of the considered strategies.}
+The column labeled ``\% of PI-MDP" in Table~\ref{table:compare_0} uses the perfect information setting (PI-MDP) as a benchmark to assess the performance of the considered strategies.

-We observe from Tables~\ref{table:compare_0} that the strategy RL-with-MR provides substantial benefits (in terms of the performance metrics $\widehat{\rho}^c$ and $\widehat{\mbox{SD}}^c$) compared to all other strategies.
+We observe from Table~\ref{table:compare_0} that the strategy RL with MR provides substantial benefits (in terms of the performance metrics $\widehat{\rho}^c$ and $\widehat{\mbox{SD}}^c$) compared to all other strategies.
 In addition, we notice that the average reward of all strategies increases while variability decreases as the number of historical data increases.
 In this specific case study, we also observe that CP does not perform well compared to PI-MDP.
 For practitioners, these results emphasize the business value (and the potential impact) of accounting for the model risk in harvesting decisions.
-In addition, we observe that the strategy RL-with-MR results in a lower standard deviation $\widehat{\mbox{SD}}^c$ compared to current practice CP, even when the amount of historical data is small $(J_0=3)$.
-This observation is interesting because the objective of the optimization model is to maximize the expected total reward (not to minimize variability). {Recall that we obtained a similar result from the implementation at MSD (i.e., variability reduced after the implementation, as discussed in Section~\ref{sec:impact}).
-Lastly, we refer the reader to Appendix~D for additional experiments on costs and rewards.
-Our analysis shows that the potential impact of model risk is more prominent when the unit revenue and/or failure cost are higher.}
+In addition, we observe that the strategy RL with MR results in a lower standard deviation $\widehat{\mbox{SD}}^c$ compared to current practice CP, even when the amount of historical data is small $(J_0=3)$.
+This observation is interesting because the objective of the optimization model is to maximize the expected total reward (not to minimize variability).
+We obtained a similar result from the implementation at MSD (i.e., variability reduced after the implementation, as discussed in Section~\ref{sec:impact}).
+For managers, the results reported in Table 1 underscore the importance of considering both model risk and inherent stochasticity of fermentation systems to achieve higher profits.